hanlee-311/team-profile-generator/README.md

 The application must include `Employee`, `Manager`, `Engineer`, and `Intern` classes.
 The tests for these classes (in the `_tests_` directory) must ALL pass.

-The first class is an `Employee` parent class with the following properties and methods:
+✅The first class is an `Employee` parent class with the following properties and methods:

 * `name`